Go Back

 Instructions

-• Combine all of the ingredients in a high-powered blender and blend until completely creamy and smooth, scraping down the bowl once or twice as needed.
+• Combine all of the ingredients in a high-powered blender and blend until completely smooth and creamy, scraping down the sides once or twice as needed.
 Add more milk for a creamier consistency.

-• You can enjoy it right away, but for best flavor and texture, transfer to an airtight container and refrigerate for a few hours.
+• You can enjoy the egg pudding right away, but for the best flavor and texture, transfer it to an airtight container and refrigerate for a few hours.
 It will thicken up slightly as it cools.

 Notes

-Storage: Store the pudding in an airtight container in the fridge for up to 4 days.
-You can freeze for up to 3 months for the texture will change.
+• Storage: Store the pudding in an airtight container in the fridge for up to 4 days.

 Nutrition